SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "Assignment using the VALUE operator without entries in the parentheses it = VALUE #( ).

+"The same applies to data reference variables pointing to internal tables. it_ref = NEW #( ).
 ```
 <p align="right"><a href="#top">⬆️ back to top</a></p>